Gergely Gulyás

-Gergely Gulyás (born 21 September 1981) is a Hungarian jurist, politician, the current Minister of the Prime Minister's Office since 2018.
-He is a member of the Fidesz party and has been a member of the National Assembly (MP) since 2010.
+Gergely Gulyás (born 21 September 1981) is a Hungarian politician who has been a member of the National Assembly since 2010.
+He is a member of Fidesz.
+He served as Minister of the Prime Minister's Office from 2018 to 2026 and as the leader of Fidesz's parliamentary faction from 2017 to 2018 and again, briefly, from May to July 2026.

+Early life and career

+Gergely Gulyás was born on 21 November 1981.

+He studied at Pázmány Péter Catholic University, where he was a close friend of Péter Magyar.

 Political career

-Gulyás was first elected to the Országház in 2010.
+Gulyás was first elected to the National Assembly in 2010.

 Gulyás was a deputy chairman of the Committee for Human Rights, Minorities, Civic and Religious Affairs of the Hungarian Parliament..
 In 2011, he participated in the formulation of the new Constitution, earning him criticism from the parliamentary opposition at the time.
 After several protests he said that "despite political debates we think it is an important value that for the first time, a freely elected parliament created the Basic Law".

-In October 2011 Gulyás co-wrote a bill, "lex Biszku", which aimed to hold citizens and law enforcement officials responsible for reprisals against demonstrators following the unrest of 1956.
+In October 2011 Gulyás co-authored a bill, "lex Biszku", which aimed to hold citizens and law enforcement officials responsible for reprisals against demonstrators following the unrest of 1956.
 He stated during a news conference in October 2011 that the party's proposal for a solution was constitutional and in line with international law.

 In his second term, Gulyás was appointed Deputy Speaker of the National Assembly responsible for the Legislation on 6 May 2014.
+He was elected one of the four vice-presidents of the Fidesz party on 13 December 2015, holding the position until 29 September 2019.
+Gulyás became leader of the Fidesz parliamentary group on 2 October 2017, replacing Lajos Kósa.
+He again became leader in 2026, when outgoing Prime Minister Viktor Orbán declined to assume his seat in the next parliament.

-In his third term which coincided with the Fourth Orbán Government, Gulyás was named Minister of the Prime Minister's Office.
+In his third term which coincided with the Fourth Orbán Government, Gulyás was named Minister of the Prime Minister's Office in May 2018.
 In the Fifth Orbán Government, Gulyás retained his position.